Does Vodka Affect Keto Diet? The Impact Of Alcohol On Ketosis

 As an alcoholic drink, vodka can increase HDL, which is the good cholesterol in your body.
 The good cholesterol counters the LDL, which is the bad cholesterol, and helps prevent clogging of the arteries.

-Liquors are, most of the time, associated with the so-called "beer belly."
-In a way, it is true, but only cheap beers with high amounts of sugar and calories are responsible for that.
+Liquors are often associated with the so-called "beer belly."
+It is true in a way, but only cheap beers with high amounts of sugar and calories are responsible for that.

 As explained earlier, vodka is commonly made from grains, potatoes, and sometimes grapes.
 Aside from this, other factors like alcohol level, proofing, and flavoring influence the total amount of calories present in the vodka.